datacamp/courses-introduction-to-python/chapter2.md

 # Print out last element from areas

-# Print out the element representing the area of the living room
+# Print out the area of the living room

 ```